 There are almost 200,000 health information technicians in the United States, who earn nearly $20/hour working in hospitals or physicians’ offices.

 Because of the high demand for these well-trained individuals, the Bureau of Labor Statistics expects to see a much faster than average growth in their job market (15%) over the next decade.

 Ready to crunch the numbers and look at trends to help patients worldwide?
 The degree options can be overwhelming, but luckily College Choice has done the tough work for you!
-We’ve ranked the Most Affordable Master’s in Health Informatics Degrees, as well as the Best Online Master’s in Health Informatics Degrees.
+We’ve ranked the Best Master’s in Health Informatics Degrees, the Most Affordable Master’s in Health Informatics Degrees, and the Best Online Master’s in Health Informatics Degrees.
 If you’re just starting out, we’ve also ranked the Most Affordable Bachelor’s in Health Informatics Degrees as well as the Best Online Bachelor’s in Health Informatics Degree Programs.

 Ultrasound and Sonography